 3.11.1.
-Refer to Section 23 05 53, IDENTIFICATION - HVAC SYSTEMS
+Refer to Section: 23 05 53 Identification for HVAC Piping and Equipment.

 3.12.
 MOTOR AND DRIVE ALIGNMENT

 - 3.12.1.
 Belt Drive: Set driving and driven shafts parallel and align so that the corresponding grooves are in the same plane. - 3.12.2.
 Direct connect Drive: Securely mount motor in accurate alignment so that shafts are free from both angular and parallel misalignment when both motor and driven machine are operating at normal temperatures.